 Although the list is long, don't despair!
-As you can see, most of the software is not required.
+As you can see, most of the software is optional.
 In addition, the book provides the source data as text files and it has alternative steps to complete the exercises if you don't install some of the software, such as SQL Server or Analysis Services.

-You can download the book source code from the book page at http://bit.ly/powerbibook.
-After downloading the zip file, extract it to any folder on your hard drive.
-Once this is done, you'll see a folder for each chapter that contains the source code for that chapter.
+You can download the book source code from the book page at http://bit.ly/powerbibook (scroll down to the Resources section and click the "Source code" link).
+After downloading the zip file, extract it to any folder on your hard drive, such as C:\PBIBook.
+You'll see a subfolder for each chapter that has the source code for that chapter.
 The source code in each folder includes the changes you need to make in the exercises in the corresponding chapter, plus any supporting files required for the exercises.
 For example, the Adventure Works.pbix file in the Ch06 folder includes the changes that you'll make during the Chapter 6 practices and includes additional files for importing data.
-Save your files under different names or in different folders to avoid overwriting the files that are included in the source code.
+Save your practice files under different names or in different folders to avoid overwriting the files that are included in the source code.

-NOTE The data source settings of the sample Power BI Desktop models in this book have connection strings to data sources.
+NOTE The sample Power BI Desktop models in this book have connection strings to different data sources.
 If you decide to use my files and refresh the data, you must update the connection strings to reflect your specific setup.
 To do so, open the pbix file in Power BI Desktop, expand "Transform data" button in the ribbon's Home tab and then click "Data source settings".
 Select each data source and click "Change source".
 Modify the connection string to reflect your setup.